veloren/book/src/contributors/development-tools.md

 code_](https://en.wikipedia.org/wiki/source_code).
 Therefore these basic tools have to be installed to interact with it.<br/>

-_**Note:** Throughout the book we will mention alot of commands.
+_**Note:** Throughout the book we will mention a lot of commands.
 Therefore we highly recommend getting comfortable with a [terminal]()._

 ## Git